 It takes time for kidney stones to form, but when a stone gets stuck in your urinary tract, the pain is sudden and surprising.
 If a serious kidney stone is left untreated, it may even lead to a kidney infection or threaten kidney function.

-Dr. Mutter is a Mass General Brigham nephrologist, and the chief of Nephrology at Newton-Wellesley Hospital.
-He answers common questions about kidney stones, including when to seek treatment, kidney stone diagnosis, and how you can best reduce the risk of a future stone attack.
+Walter P. Mutter, MD, a Mass General Brigham nephrologist and the chief of Nephrology at Newton-Wellesley Hospital, describes the early signs and symptoms of kidney stones and when to seek treatment.
+Early diagnosis and treatment can help prevent complications.
+Dr. Mutter also shares tips to help you reduce the risk of a future kidney stone attack.

 Kidney stones are hard masses made up of small crystals.
 Up close, they can look like small pebbles.
 They occur when minerals, salts, and other byproducts build up in your kidneys.